any-docs/css/content/guides/shapes/using_shape-outside/index.md

 shape-outside: circle(50%) margin-box;
 ```

-For your shape to use a different reference box, include a different {{cssxref("box-edge")}} value, for example, to use the border as a reference box for our circle, set:
+For your shape to use a different reference box, include a different `box-edge` value, for example, to use the border as a reference box for our circle, set:

 ```css
 .shape {